Are Coding Bootcamps Worth It? A Comprehensive Analysis

 This article was contributed by Rocket Academy’s founder and CEO, Kai Yuan Neo.
 He completed his Master’s and Bachelor’s degrees in Computer Science at Stanford University.
 He started Rocket Academy because the world still lacks software engineering talent, and people that had not studied Computer Science but wish to become software engineers have few good ways to do so.

 What are Coding Bootcamps?

-Coding bootcamps are intensive programs that teach students the technical skills they need to succeed in the tech industry.
+Coding bootcamps are intensive programs that teach students the technical coding skills they need to succeed in the tech industry.
 Most bootcamps focus on web development, but there are also bootcamps that teach data science, software engineering, and other technical skills.

 The programs are designed to be completed in a short period, typically ranging from a few weeks to several months.
 Bootcamps offer an alternative to traditional college education, which can take four years or more to complete.
 By the end of the programme, coding bootcamp grads will have the necessary portfolio to become a software developer or a web developer even if they don’t have computer science degrees.

 In short, yes, coding bootcamps are worth the cost.
 While the cost of a bootcamp may seem high, it's important to consider the potential return on investment.
 According to Course Report, the average salary increase for bootcamp graduates is $23,000 per year.
 This means that in most cases, graduates can recoup the cost of their education within half a year of starting their new job.

 One of the biggest concerns for those considering coding bootcamps is the cost.
 The average coding bootcamp costs can range from $10,000 to $20,000, and some programs can cost even more.
 However, bootcamps offer scholarships and income share agreements (ISAs) to make them more accessible to students who can't afford the upfront cost.